JSH32/Backpack/README.md

 ### Development
 This project is in heavy development.
 It is not safe to use yet and is missing crucial features.
 Contributions are accepted and encouraged.
 There is no support in getting the project up and running right now because it is not ready.

+### Roadmap
+I know we aren't even at the version one launch yet, but I have some features in mind for version two release.
+I'm going to list them below, so we have a log.
+So far, the goal of version one is basic pomf functionality.

+Version 2 roadmap
+ - [ ] Multiple language support
+ - [ ] Paste support (hastebin, pastebin)
+ - [ ] Plugin API (Basic scripting to add functionality/callbacks)
+ - [ ] NextJS client and automatic theme generator.